GitHub-User228/mle-project-sprint-3-v001/Monitoring.md

 - `Prediction Request Duration Quantiles (total)`: Shows the quantiles of the prediction request processing time over all time.
 - `Prediction Request Duration Quantiles (over time window)`: Shows the quantiles of the prediction request processing time over the time window
 - `Prediction Request Rate`: Shows the rate of the prediction requests over time window.

+In order to use this dashboard, you need to import it via the Grafana UI.

 ## Several layer metrics have been selected for monitoring: